Porky's Party: Plot

-Meanwhile, back to Black Fury, looking shaggy after ingesting the hair-growth formula, attempts to do the opposite.
-After putting on the cream, he starts the electric razor by turning the knobs.
+Black Fury, looking shaggy after ingesting the hair-growth formula, attempts to do the opposite.
+After putting on the cream, he starts the electric razor.
 The razor takes on the qualities of a snake, and attacks Black Fury as he runs to the hallway.
 Porky mistakes Black Fury for a mad dog while Porky finishes the last pieces of the ice cream, and the party guests including Porky (acting like a train while holding Goosey) rushed around the house with Black Fury, not realizing that the "rabid dog" is actually Porky's pet.
 Penguin then acts like he is acting like the clothes hanger while Porky and Goosey rushed along, as Penguin puts the real stool back.

-After several more antics including the 3 managing suitcases, Porky and Goosey rushed inside the closet, and leaving the Penguin alone after slammed by the door, Porky and Goosey looked to the right while holding a match knowing it is Black Fury.
-And the 2 screamed while Penguin knocks on the door telling that he wants to come in.
-Porky and Goosey runs over Penguin in the flash and managed the suitcases and Penguin starts to throw a fit, and Black Fury runs over Penguin and he stops arguing.
-Both Black Fury and Penguin rushed to Porky's bed and hides under his blanket.
-Penguin then screams when he saw Black Fury with still the shaving cream on.
+After several more antics, including the three managing suitcases, Porky and Goosey rush inside the closet, and slam the door, leaving Penguin alone.
+Porky and Goosey look to the right while holding a match, knowing it is Black Fury.
+The two scream when Penguin knocks on the door and says that he wants to come in.
+Porky and Goosey run over Penguin in the flash and managed the suitcases and Penguin starts to throw a fit, and Black Fury runs over Penguin and he stops arguing.
+Both Black Fury and Penguin rush to Porky's bed and hide under his blanket.
+Penguin then screams when he sees Black Fury, who still has shaving cream on.
 The bed then opens up, with Porky and Goosey hiding under.
-Porky and Goosey both rushed out of the room and Penguin (attached by a bedroom spring) starts springing forwards and backwards, and gets attacked by Black Fury.
-The shaving cream dissolved during the fight, and Porky sees that it is just Black Fury.
+Porky and Goosey both rush out of the room, and Penguin (attached by a bedroom spring) starts springing forwards and backwards, and is attacked by Black Fury.
+The shaving cream dissolves during the fight, and Porky sees that it is just Black Fury.
 Penguin angrily rolls up his "sleeve" and stares Black Fury down, uttering "So..." in anticipation of a fight.
 This sets off the silkworm, who wraps Penguin up into a state of mummification and once again has a top hat pop up as his head.
-Goosey then hits Penguin in the head with a mallet from earlier, and forcing him to feel daze as the cartoon ends.
+Goosey hits Penguin in the head with a mallet from earlier, dazing him, as the cartoon ends.